a-cladys/fortellisapi-wrapper-library/README.md

 @@ Sample implementation Using CDKDrive Customer API @@
 + POST
 postRequest(reqURL: string, body: string)
-This method expects the request url and body and will return the response in case of SUCCESS and wil return the ERROR in case of failure.
+-This method expects the request url and body and will return the response in case of SUCCESS and wil return the ERROR in case of failure.-

 var fortellisLibraryPost =  new FortellisTypescriptLibraryExam("Basic TUg1N0FndndFb2ZXTTZMckdhWGtyRVkzS2Joa0FiYXM6dEdCM1M4ckhXbHNPdk5adA==", "test")
  var postBody={